 Bed Bug Facts by Universal Pest & Termite

 - Bed bugs will get inside your clothes.
 This is how they move long distances.
-It’s also the main reason for domestic infestations
+It is also the main reason for domestic infestations.

-- A bed bug is able to survive that long only if its adult and spends the whole 1 year at a temperature of 10 °C
+- A bed bug is only able to survive that long if it is an adult and spends an entire year at a temperature of 10 °C.

 A more accurate way to identify a possible infestation is to look for physical signs of bed bugs.
 When cleaning, changing bedding, or staying away from home, look for: